ethereum/rpc-tests/README.md

 5. start a local CPP node at `http://localhost:8080` and local GO node at `http://localhost:8545`
 6. run `$ npm test`

+If you don't want to run the tests against all nodes, or run against remote nodes, just change the `hosts` in the `lib/config.js`.

 ## License

 The MIT License